 Since first taking off a few years ago, the use of video in e-commerce is no longer just an option — it’s a necessity.
 More than 50% of consumers want to see videos from brands — more than any other type of content.
-Over 60% of shoppers are more likely to buy a product if its product page has customer videos, according to research by Bazaarvoice.
+And over 60% of shoppers are more likely to buy a product if its product page has customer videos, according to research by Bazaarvoice.

 Video helps you better promote products, build brand trust, and reach new customers through relatable, viral posts on social media.
 And there’s no shortage of options — from snappy short clips to impactful and lengthier ads, as well as GIFs and livestreams.
 Customers also crave unboxing videos, tutorials, testimonials, interviews, and more.

-- Use video in your product pages
+Use video content on your product pages

 Because more and more shoppers are making purchasing decisions online instead of in-store, brands need to help consumers feel confident before they buy.
+Video does just that, because it shows:

 One way you can instill confidence is by enhancing your product pages with videos.
 You can produce unboxing videos that allow your customers to experience your product before they buy it or you can go down the ‘how-to’ route with videos that help customers understand how to use your products.